prestonvanloon/libp2p-chat/README.md

 Goals

 - Clients connect via relay [DONE]
-- Clients discover each other in a common DHT via their relay address
+- Clients discover each other in a common DHT via their relay address [DONE]

 Example workflow: